akospaska/MyglsPluginLite/README.md

 - Get the Parcel's status
 - Get Printed ParcelLists

-The documentation not the best what i have read so far, but it does the job.
+The documentation is not the best that i have read so far, but it does the job.

 [MyGLS API documentation](https://api.mygls.hu)

 This api can be used with SOAP and REST api as well.
-I hope it won't surprise You,but I have choosed the REST one.
+I hope it won't surprise You, but I have chosen the REST one.

 ---